hirosystems/stacks.js/src/auth/README.md

 When apps call [`redirectToSignIn`](http://blockstack.github.io/blockstack.js/index.html#redirecttosignin) or [`redirectToSignInWithAuthRequest`](http://blockstack.github.io/blockstack.js/index.html#redirecttosigninwithauthrequest), the code tries to check if a handler for the `blockstack:` custom protocol is installed and, if so, redirects the user to `blockstack:<authRequestToken>`.
 This causes the authentication request token to be passed from the app to the Blockstack Browser which in turn validates the request, displays information about the app to the user and asks the user if she wants to approve sign in to the app.

-## Adding Blockstack Authentication to your app.
+## Adding Blockstack Authentication to your app

 The way you can add Blockstack Authentication to you app depends on whether your app is a modern decentralized Blockstack App where code runs client-side without trusted servers or a legacy client-server app where a server is trusted.